 - The destroyer that depth-charges Sea Tiger is USS Wren, a Fletcher-class that was still in her WWII configuration at the time of production and hadn't received the postwar FRAM upgrades of many of her sisters.
 The first ship of her class was only two months into construction in January 1942 and wouldn’t join the fleet for six months.

 - Bavarian Fire Drill: Used by Holden during one of his "supply runs".
 While two others from the Sea Tiger are finding the parts they need in a military warehouse, Holden is outside.
 As Holden (who is wearing black clothes and dark face paint) is keeping watch, a Marine from the local garrison approaches him and asks what he's doing there.
 Immediately, Holden berates him for breaking blackout regulations by not having proper camouflage and goes on to explain that new orders from Admiral Nimitz require all personnel to wear black face paint at nighttime or else enemy planes will use the reflection of moonlight on their white faces to aim bombs at the base.
 He even offers his own face paint to the Marine, who returns to his jeep and shares it with his buddy.

 - Belligerent Sexual Tension: Most notably between Tostin and Heywood.

-- Brick Joke: As they are trying to get under way, the engine keeps making sounds like explosions accompanied by thick, black smoke.
-The problem does not occur again while they are at sea (or at least, the smoke doesn't.
-The engine can be frequently heard gurgling throughout the movie while running on the surface).
+- As they are trying to get under way, one of the diesel engines keeps backfiring, making sounds like explosions accompanied by thick, black smoke.
+The problem does not occur again while they are at sea (or at least, the smoke doesn't; the engine can be frequently heard gurgling throughout the movie while running on the surface).
 At the end, as Sea Tiger is getting under way, there is a sudden sound like an explosion and black smoke, causing Sherman to remark that they never did get that engine fixed.